savonet/book/technology.md

 Another reason is that this is a quite technical task.
-In order to be transported, the streams have to be split in small packets in such a way that a listener can easily start listening to a stream in the middle and can cope with the loss of some of them.
-Moreover, the time the data takes from the server to the client can vary over time (depending on the load of the network or the route taken): in order to cope with this the clients, do not play the received data immediately, but store some of it in advance, so that they still have something to play if next part of the stream comes late, this is called _buffering_.
+In order to be transported, the streams have to be split in small packets in such a way that a listener can easily start listening to a stream in the middle and can bear the loss of some of them.
+Moreover, the time the data takes from the server to the client can vary over time (depending on the load of the network or the route taken): in order to cope with this, the clients do not play the received data immediately, but store some of it in advance, so that they still have something to play if next part of the stream comes late, this is called _buffering_.
 Finally, one machine is never enough to face the whole internet, so